nvhieu1978/plutus-pioneer-program/docs/week2.rst

 Example 2 - Burn
 ~~~~~~~~~~~~~~~~

-Let's look at the second example of validation, using the Burn module.
+Let's look at the second example of validation.

-We will start with the Burn.hs code being identical to the Gift.hs
+We will start by copying the ``Gift.hs`` code and renaming it ``Burn.hs``.

-script.
+In the ``Gift`` example we had a validator that would always succeed.
+In this example, we want to do the opposite - a validator that always fails.

-Recall that the way a validator indicates failure is by throwing an
+Recall that a validator indicates failure by throwing an error.
+So we can modify our validator accordingly.
-error.

 .. code:: haskell